ekourkchi/skyplot/README.md

 ### Demo (Virgo cluster SGL=102 and SGB=-2)

 The following diagrams is the output of the code for the Virgo cluster, which is the largest group at the center and color coded in yellow.
 All groups are color coded based on their average radial velocities, i.e. V_ls.
 The legend on the right shows that color code.
 The box on the left shows the coordinate of the sky where the mosue pointer is.
+Each point is a galaxy and dashed circles represent the 2D projected border of groups.
+Clicking on each galaxy prints out information about the galaxy its associtaed galaxy in terminal.

 ![Virgo_group](https://user-images.githubusercontent.com/13570487/74584913-92827a00-4f94-11ea-8b6a-203f7587bb13.png)